 Hard maple and beech are relatively stiff, but soft maple has low stiffness and low resistance to shock loads.

-Hard maple is harder than beech, with a Janka hardness of 1450 to beech’s 1300.
+Hard maple is harder than beech, with a Janka hardness of 1450 to beech’s 1300, making it suitable for cutting boards.
 However, soft maples only have a hardness of 700 to 950, depending on the species.

 Beech works easily with hand and power tools, as does soft maple, although soft maple has a dulling effect on cutters.